 Annual net generation for the Project since issuance of the current license (1997 to 2023) is summarized in Table 2-1.
-During this period, the Project experienced periods (days, weeks, and months) of no or reduced generation, which may be the result of: (1) planned routine maintenance and inspections or non-routine infrastructure repairs/upgrades; (2) unscheduled (forced) outages due to equipment malfunction; (3) periods of low inflow where SCE was required to meet MIF requirements in the Fairview Dam Bypass Reach1 and there was insufficient water remaining for generation; or (4) instances in which SCE elected to pause generation due to increased sediment loads in the NFKR upstream of the Project to reduce undue wear on the water conveyance system and generating units (see Table H-3 in Exhibit H of this License Application).
+During this period, the Project experienced periods (days, weeks, and months) of no or reduced generation, which may be the result of: (1) planned routine maintenance and inspections or non-routine infrastructure repairs/upgrades; (2) unscheduled (forced) outages due to equipment malfunction; (3) periods of low inflow where SCE was required to meet MIF requirements in the Fairview Dam Bypass Reach2 and there was insufficient water remaining for generation; or (4) instances in which SCE elected to pause generation due to increased sediment loads in the NFKR upstream of the Project to reduce undue wear on the water conveyance system and generating units (see Exhibit H of this License Application).

 Project outages to conduct routine maintenance and inspections last approximately 2 to 4 weeks and are typically scheduled in the fall/winter during low-flow months but may occur throughout the year depending on the type of maintenance needed.
-Planned infrastructure maintenance outages/repairs are typically scheduled during the fall and winter months when natural inflows are lower where one or both units would be removed from service (extended outages longer than 4 weeks since 2005 are noted in Table 2-1).
+Planned infrastructure maintenance outages/repairs are typically scheduled during the fall and winter months when natural inflows are lower so that one or both units would be removed from service (extended outages longer than 4 weeks since 2005 are noted in Table 2-1).

 Over the term of the current license, annual generation ranged from 368 MWh in 2014, when the Project was taken off-line for most of the year to complete upgrades and repairs at Fairview Dam and along the water conveyance system (intake, sandbox, and flowline), to a maximum of 219,904 MWh (2017), a high WY.
-The Project's annual average generation over the term of the current license (1997 to 2023) is 118,297 MWh, with a
+The Project's annual average generation over the term of the current license (1997 to 2023) is 118,297 MWh, with a 5-year average (2019 to 2023) of 123,505 MWh.
+Natural inflows dictate the Project's dependable capacity.3 The estimated annual dependable generating capacity is 35,152 MWh, which represents a year with the lowest annual inflow (2015).

-1 The Fairview Dam Bypass Reach is defined as the approximately 16-mile bypass reach of the NFKR between Fairview Dam and the KR3 Powerhouse tailrace.
+2 The Fairview Dam Bypass Reach is defined as the approximately 16-mile bypass reach of the NFKR between Fairview Dam and the KR3 Powerhouse tailrace.